Yogesh-prajapat/demo-of-learning-github/README.md

 # demo-of-learning-github
 this repo is created for learn git and github

+# teacher sharda khapra
-I am learning it from apna collage.
+I am learning coding from apna collage.